Category: News and Events

 The AIPCT is pleased to announce its 5th annual Institute Lecture.
 The lecture is now available here.
 This year’s speaker is Crispin Sartwell, Professor of Philosophy at Dickinson College.
 His Lecture is “Why Philosophy Tried to Commit Suicide in the 20th Century (and a Bit about Why It Failed)” The…

-Fall Reading Group: Henri Bergson beginning September 16, 2020
+Fall Reading Group: Pragmatism and Philosophical Anthropology, beginning September 9, 2021

 Third Annual Spring Creativity Conference: Creativity and Culture, April 16-17, 2021